Gaussian boson sampling with partial distinguishability: Results

 Here, $T_{k,m}$ is an element of the interferometer matrix \textbf{T}.
 It represents the amplitudes of the transformation of a photon from the $m$th port to the $k$th port.
 Expressions for parameters $\beta_\te{d}'$ and $\alpha_\te{d}'$ are

-A detailed derivation of Eq.(\ref{P_dis}) can be found in Appendix \ref{App:P_dis}.
+A detailed derivation of Eq.(\ref{P_dis}) can be found in the Methods section .
 Hence the computational complexity of calculating one specific probability from $m$th virtual mode is only a 1st degree polynomial respect to total number of output photons.

 It should be noted that this result does not indicate that the exact calculation of $P_{\mathrm{dis}} $ can be done in polynomial time, because it contains $\prod_{k=1}^K \frac{(M - 1 + s_k)!}{ (M-1)! s_k! }$ terms.
 Each term corresponds to a possible combination of $\mathbf{s}^{(1)},...,\mathbf{s}^{(M)}$.
 For the extreme case of the collision-free regime, there would still be $ M^N $ terms.
 Even though the computational complexity of calculating each term is only polynomial according to Eq.(\ref{P_dis}), adding them costs at least exponential time.
 Nevertheless, unlike Eq.(\ref{indisHaf}), Eq.(\ref{P_dis}) provides a back door for classical simulation.
 In the next section we propose an classical simulation method for generating $P_{\mathrm{dis}}$.